nullbyte02/Bunker/README.md

 ### OFFICIAL BUNKER RELEASE REPO
 #### CONTRIBUTERS
-- JavaScythe: Main (and only) developer
+- JavaScythe: Main (and not the only) developer
-- Cattn: lmao wtf do i put here - I do some things in code just not with this specific program 🤷 (I will be working on the atrocious CSS of this page however)
+- Cattn: HTML + CSS + some js (I make the site look good (or bad depedning on how you see it))
 ### INSTALLATION
 github packages dumbo